yuelchen/hello-chrome-extension/README.md

 # hello-chrome-extension
-Introductory project to get familiar with Chrome extensions.
+A collection of introductory projects for getting familiar with creating Chrome extensions.

 ## What is a browser extension?
 A browser extension is a small software module that can be installed and allows customization of the end-users browser.